 2016 Writing and Designing NSF Proposals, Grant Training Center, Denver, CO

 2016 Flipped Classroom workshop, Center for Teaching and Learning, UNCO

 2016 Teaching Writing workshop, Center for Teaching and Learning, UNCO

 2015 Quality Matters Teaching Academy for Online Learning graduate, UNCO

-2014 Introduction to Service Learning: An Engaged Faculty Institute, Campus Compact of the Mountain West, Denver, CO
+2014 Intro to Service Learning: An Engaged Faculty Institute, Campus Compact of the Mountain West

 2005-2006 Research Assistant, OMNI Research & Training, Denver, CO

 2003-04 Program Associate, Institute of Cultural Affairs, Washington, D.C.